lfr/lfr.github.io/fun/_posts/2021-3-10-letting-go-of-the-past.md

 ![splash](/assets/2021/what.png)

-Ever caught yourself spending an unreasonable amount of time thinking about how to name something, or pondering over architectural concerns that **you couldn't care less about**, out of fear that some choices may come back to **haunt you**?
+Ever caught yourself spending an unreasonable amount of time thinking about how to name something, or pondering over architectural concerns that **you couldn't care less about**¹, out of fear that some choices may come back to **haunt you**²?

 As stated in the [intro to this series](https://impure.fun/fun/2021/02/16/journey-to-functional-wonderland/), most devs just care about **writing simple code that works**, but it's surprisingly easy to accidentally stray from that goal which is what may have happened if you answered "yes" to the above.